joao-esteves/LPOO1617_T5G13/README.md

 ## Game Installation
-In desktop, execute desktop-1.0.jar.
+In desktop, execute desktop-1.0.jar from folder "Executables".

-In Android, execute android-debug.apk.
+In Android, execute android-debug.apk from folder "Executables".

 ## Development Documentation